 Do you like working with your hands and figuring out what makes things work?
 Would you like a career where there's always a need for skilled workers?
 If so, Air Conditioning and Refrigeration Technology could be a perfect fit for you.

-These rates are entry hourly wages for the following Air Conditioning and Refrigeration Technology jobs in the Dallas-Fort Worth area.
+entry hourly wages for the following Air Conditioning and Refrigeration Technology jobs in the Dallas-Fort Worth area.

 Heating and air-conditioning systems control the temperature, humidity and total air quality in all types of buildings.
 Refrigeration systems make it possible to store and transport food, medicine and thousands of other perishable items.